cat ./cv/richard-hallett.md

 Richard (Kai) Hallett

-I don't write the application code any more.
-I write the systems that make it safe for agents to write the application code: verification pipelines, context-window economics, operator telemetry.
-The 15 years I spent as a cognitive behavioural therapist before engineering turned out to be the preparation for exactly this — noticing when a system is producing confident, coherent output that is completely wrong, and building the structural controls that catch it.
+Full-stack engineer with a focus on AI-augmented development.
+I build application code and the verification infrastructure that makes it safe for agents to contribute.
+The 15 years I spent as a cognitive behavioural therapist before engineering turned out to be preparation for exactly this — noticing when a system is producing confident, coherent output that is completely wrong, and building the structural controls that catch it.

 What I built